mRcSchwering/magic-soup/docs/tutorials.md

 # Tutorials

-## Simple CO2 Fixing Experiment
+## Simple Experiment

 As a simple example one could try to teach cells to fix CO2 in a simulation.
-Cells should create a set of proteins that can fix CO2 into some biologically useful form.
+Cells should create a set of proteins that can convert CO2 into some biologically useful form.
 We could define acetyl-CoA as the desired end product.
 So, a cell's survival will be based on its intracellular acetyl-CoA concentration and CO2 will be supplied in abundance.

 ### Chemistry

-The basis for how cells are allowed to achieved that is defined by this simulation's chemistry.
+The basis for how cells are allowed to achieve that is defined by the simulation's chemistry.
 Here, we will use the [Wood-Ljungdahl pathway](https://en.wikipedia.org/wiki/Wood%E2%80%93Ljungdahl_pathway) as a starting point.
 There are a few molecule species and reactions that eventually end up in acetylating coenzyme A.
 Below, we create a file _chemistry.py_ in which we define all these molecules and reactions.